-This course is part of the UBC Certificate in Biomedical Visualization and Communication.
+This course is only available to students who have been accepted into the UBC Certificate in Biomedical Visualization and Communication.

 Biomedical concepts can be incredibly complex and difficult to communicate.
 Yet, our survival depends on at least some of us understanding and conveying the intricacies of how the human body works, how disease spreads or how to perform surgery.